 The Georgian period (1714-1830) covers the reign of four King Georges, including the later Regency period of George IV as Prince of Wales.
-Since it encompasses more than a century, it would be impossible to define a single design style for furniture of the era but today’s interpretation within kitchens is easily recognisable, not to mention incredibly popular.
+Since it encompasses more than a century, it is impossible to define a single design style for furniture of the era.
+However, today’s interpretation within kitchens is easily recognisable, not to mention incredibly popular.

-Pitched somewhere between the austere simplicity of a flat-framed Shaker-style door, and the more ornately decorated Victorian style, Georgian kitchens are characterised by being a very strong classic look that can be made grander with impressive panelled mantels and imposing full-height larders, or kept simpler for a cottage or farmhouse kitchen.
+Pitched somewhere between the austere simplicity of a flat-framed Shaker-style kitchen door, and the more ornately decorated Victorian style (see below), Georgian kitchens are characterised by having a very strong classic look that can be made grander with impressive panelled mantels and imposing full-height larders, or kept simpler for a cottage or farmhouse kitchen.